Founded

 Ernie edited the magazine for thirty years, taking over the editorship from Max Newport in the late 1970's.
 Ernie has edited well over 120 issues of the quarterly produced magazine and has introduced many improvements in that time, notably full colour reproduction of marquetry exhibits and plenty of instructional articles.

-Alan certainly intends to do his utmost to keep to those high standards that Ernie set; from the look of this Winter edition, it looks like that goal has been admirably achieved.
+Alan certainly intends to do his utmost to keep to those high standards that Ernie set; from the look of this Autumn edition, it looks like that goal has been admirably achieved.

 There is only one problem with the magazine and it is this; we are afraid that the only way you can get your hands on a copy of The Marquetarian is by becoming a member of the Marquetry Society! it is an exclusive publication after all - and how about this for a recommendation: around 99% of the readers of the Marquetarian keep every issue they have ever received, they never throw them away! how many magazines can you say that about?

-So then, let's take a look and see what you will find in the Winter edition of the Marquetarian.
+So then, let's take a look and see what you will find in the Autumn edition of the Marquetarian.

 This edition of the Marquetarian features many educational articles we hope you will find fascinating.
 There is much to read in this latest edition, so let's (as we've just said) take a look at some of those interesting articles you will find inside:

-There’s plenty for you to enjoy and learn from in this Winter edition of the Marquetarian.
+There’s plenty for you to enjoy and learn from in this Autumn edition of the Marquetarian.

-There are loads for you to check out in this winter edition of The Marquetarian.
-We have a really packed magazine here that we are sure you are going to enjoy.
+There are loads for you to check out in this Autumn edition of The Marquetarian.
+We have yet another really packed magazine here that we are sure you are going to enjoy.

-Vic’s tips and our Social Media Officer’s report are well worth checking out.
-Especially as our Facebook page has taken off so spectacularly.
+Our Facebook page is doing well.
 We are getting copious new members of our Facebook fraternity joining that element of our growing influence every day.
 We just need to convert as many of them as possible to becoming Marquetry Society members proper as we can.
 But we are working on that.

-And don’t miss more exhibits from this year’s International Marquetry Exhibition.
+And don’t miss checking out many of the exhibits from this year’s International Marquetry Exhibition.
 There’s plenty of beautiful marquetry there for you to enjoy – we think you will like it very much.

-Happily, we have found an entire half page of space (carefully done for a well filled winter 285th edition) of our very useful identification chart of veneers.
-These are all unusual figuring and grain patterns.
+Happily, we have found an entire half page of space (carefully done for a well filled autumn 292nd edition) of our very useful identification chart of veneers.
+These are all over 65 years of age and show you how well veneers can retain their colour when kept away from the bleaching effect of sunlight.
 These veneers are all genuine examples taken from veneers with odd characteristics in our veneer reference library and they are all featured in accurate colours.
-This series will provide a rather helpful guide for you when comparing veneers for your chosen marquetry project.
-Part 23 is at last back on schedule (for the time being while we have been able to find a little spare space).
+And don’t miss the article about making your own veneer collection and how to store it correctly.
 Each veneer example featured is taken from accurate scans of the genuine veneers and carefully colour balanced against the actual veneer itself in order to ensure it matches both the printed and true veneer as far as modern technology will allow us.

 But, and then again, don't forget our regular 'Readers Letters' 'Chairman's Chatter' 'Independents Corner' and much, much more.